LikeNo1Else/LikeNo1Else/README.md

 Hi, my name is Alexander.
-I'm currently studying python and data science related topics.

 <!---
 LikeNo1Else/LikeNo1Else is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.